scientific-python/cookie/docs/pages/guides/gha_basic.md

   id-token: write
 ```

-You probably only want one deployment at a time, so you can use:
+{% include rr.html id="GH103" %} You probably only want one deployment at a
+time, so you can use:

 ```yaml
 concurrency: